ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Los Angeles City College Tuition Information

-Remember, the "sticker price" of tuition doesn't give you enough information to determine the actual cost of attending any given college.
-Many students find the actual cost of college is a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make theactual cost of attending college feel more doable until you've finishing school and found a job.
+Remember, the displayed price of tuition does not mean much if you plan to use financial aid to help pay for college.
+Many students pay way less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make theactual cost of attending college more manageable until you're done with college.

 Does Los Angeles City College Offer In-State and Out-of-State Tuition?

 Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Take the time to check your state's criteria for as an in-state resident.
+Be sure to confirm your state's criteria for in-state residency.
 Each state has different requirements to qualify as in-state resident.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements as well, depending on where you live.
+There may be additional requirements as well, depending on the state you and your parents currently reside in.

 Explore other California colleges